-4. What concurrent enrollment courses should a student take?

-A student should only register for CE courses that align with his/her College and Career Ready Plan.
-General education classes are appropriate for all qualified students.
+What concurrent enrollment courses should a student take?
+A student should only register for CE courses that align with his/her College and Career Readiness Plan.
+General education classes are appropriate for all prepared students.

-5. What is the difference between concurrent enrollment (CE), Advanced Placement (AP) and International Baccalaureate (IB)?
+5. What is the difference between concurrent enrollment (CE), Advanced Placement (AP) and International Baccalaureate